WilliamAshley2019/DCOffsetremover/README.md

 This is a an alpha plugin lightly tested on windows 11 25h2 in fl studio.
 It still has some debuging features present.
+Do let me know if this is not working :)

 # DCOffsetremover
 This aims to be a dc offset removal tool very basic